 Sensing a kindred spirit Hooker implored J.C. to come to San Francisco and join his band.

 Many years of paying dues followed that auspicious beginning.
-Returning to Detroit Mr. Spires found love and hopeful new musical endeavors, but it wasn’t until a second cathartic move west, this time to Los Angeles, that he would find his place.
-After undertaking a period of immersion in songwriting and the study of America’s rich musical heritage, his own unique voice began to emerge.
-The struggles and breakthroughs, both creative and romantic were intertwined with addiction and eventually led to healing in recovery, and awakening to faith in
+Returning to Detroit Mr. Spires found hopeful, challenging new musical endeavors, but it wasn’t until a second cathartic move west, this time to Los Angeles, that he would find his creative voice.
+After undertaking a period of immersion in songwriting, and the study of America’s rich musical heritage his own unique style began to emerge.
+The artistic struggles and breakthroughs led to, and then were fueled by an awakening to faith in

 “Farewell To A Rose”